 I've never read Modesty Blaise.
 So finding this stack at a used bookstore felt like a cosmic incentive.
 Pretty excited about it.
 I've also not read that particular Dick (Confessions of a Crap Artist), so, hey, that's worth a pound.

 The first book I bought at FantasyCon was a copy of Mark Lawrence's King of Thorns.
 (Ironic 'cause he wasn't there.)
 I'm keen to read it, I love the cover and it was signed.
 So, ker-pounce.
 The bottom half of the pile is also from FantasyCon - proofs from the Del Rey launch (signed!) and fun stuff from the goodie bag.

-Not shown: We had two copies of The Troupe in our goodie bags, which was handy, as we'd lent our copy out.
-Also not shown, the copy of Jack Glass that Adam Roberts inscribed for us at the British Library (with a picture of a spider, because...
+We had two copies of The Troupe in our goodie bags, which was handy, as we'd lent our copy out.
+Also the copy of Jack Glass that Adam Roberts inscribed for us at the British Library (with a picture of a spider, because...
 I don't know.
 Because we're weird.)
-Also not pictured, the enormous pile of Georgette Heyer novels that Anne found at the South Bank.
+And the enormous pile of Georgette Heyer novels that Anne found at the South Bank.

 Hand of Kane was another South Bank find.
 The Time-Lost series from Centaur Press is a minor collection of mine.
 They didn't print a lot, but they had a penchant for old-school sword & sorcery fantasy, plus covers from some of the best of the era's brawn & bust illustrators.
 This means I've picked up the first 7 of their 17 publications, which feels like a pretty good start.